mevellea/telegram_menu/README.md

-# telegram_menu
+# telegram_menu package

-A python library for generating Telegram menu and application messages.
+A python library for generating Telegram navigation menu and application messages.

-This library provides classes to generate menu using `Telegram Bot Api`, it is compatible with Python versions 3.5+.

-Menus and messages are configured using base classes MenuMessage and AppMessage:
+Base classes `MenuMessage` and `AppMessage` define buttons to execute application callbacks and nevigate to chained messages.

+Features:

 * Menu navigation using tree structure, unlimited depth
-* Support for sending pictures
+* Support for sending pictures, notifications, and polls
-* Support for notifications
-* Session manager when multiple users connect to same bot
+* Session manager when multiple users connect to the same bot
 * Automatic deletion of messages when configurable timer has expired
 * Integration of markdown format + emojis